-If you are using Windows 95 ('98, 'Me) you can use FishWings to import .shk and other kinds of files onto .2MG or .dsk disk images formatted for ProDOS.
-FishWings can also export files from disk image to your PC.
+If you are using Windows 95 ('98, 'Me) you can use FishWings or CiderPress to import .shk and other kinds of files onto .2MG or .dsk disk images formatted for ProDOS.
+You can also export files from disk image to your PC.